What is the cheapest place to nomad in 2026

 For others, it becomes emotionally exhausting very quickly.

 Interestingly, many experienced nomads described smaller Chinese cities as dramatically better value than famous places like Shanghai or Beijing.
+This is described in the article about living in small cities vs big cities.

 Cities most outsiders have never heard of may actually offer some of the best affordability-to-infrastructure ratios in the world right now — especially when comparing rent, transport, and everyday living costs through resources like Numbeo Cost of Living Index.